piyush4124/verybasicminecraft/README.md

 # how to run/play
-1) open you terminal
-2) install python
-3) pip install ursina
+pip install ursina
+python app.pyb